How to Build a DIY Gun Closet Rack for Easy Access

 Another option would be to build a custom plywood panel or grid panels that you can screw your rifle mounts and pistol mounts to.

 We chose to invest in Slatwall so that we could move the firearms and magazines in the future as our setup changes.
+Slatwall tends to be the perfect solution for DIY gun rack plans if you want to adjust it in the future.

 Step 3.
 Gather the Supplies